 Dates visited June 15-22

-I got really lucky with the places we stayed during our trip to Northern Greece.
-Here are my top picks, plus an outline of the pros and cons of each location to help you decide if it’s a good fit for your trip.
+Recommended accommodation I got really lucky with the places we stayed during our trip to Northern Greece.
+Here are my favorite places that I stayed in Northern Greece, plus an outline of the pros and cons of each location to help you decide if it’s a good fit for your trip.

 |Hotel||Pros / Cons||Check availability|